jlevy/the-art-of-command-line/README.md

 - In bash, use Ctrl-R to search through command history.

 - In bash, use Ctrl-W to kill the last word, and Ctrl-U to kill the line.
-See man readline for default keybindings in bash.
+See `man readline` for default keybindings in bash.
 There are a lot.
-For example Alt-. cycles through prevous arguments, and Alt-* expands a glob.
+For example Alt-. cycles through previous arguments, and Alt-* expands a glob.

 - To go back to the previous working directory: cd -